§ Terminology Governance Guide

 § Special characters

-So for example not this: security@hub4issuer but stick to guidelines above and define for example security-at-hub-for-issuer.
+but stick to the guidelines above and define, for example, security-at-hub-for-issuer

-Sometimes acronyms in code are (partly) in lowercase (e.g. vLEI, eID, ind) for various reasons.
-And one needs to explain those acronyms in concepts and terminology, we allow for doing so, in their original case.
+) for various reasons.
+One needs to explain those acronyms in terms of concepts and terminology; we allow them to do so in their original case.

 § Authors partly comply and have freedom of choice